hainguyenle89/nodejs-sequelize-restapi-keycloak-cache-lib/README.md

 + The Redis hosts/cluster will stand between application and these services: databases, a rest api service, a keycloak service.
 + This setup will speed up x4 the read speed on a query to these services because the data are cached on Redis hosts/cluster.

-### Library is compatible for: Nodejs with or without ES6.
+### The library is compatible for: Nodejs with or without ES6.
 Below I use the ES6 syntax for easy understanding.

 ### Installation
     # npm install --save lakehouse-sequelize-restapi-keycloak-cache